 Note: this is an experimental extension.
 We always recommend to use a professional delivery service to send your marketing email and get the bounces correctly managed.
 We cannot grant the extension will be able to detect all kind of bounces.

-When a message is sent to an invalid or unreachable address, most of the times you’ll receive back a delivery error message as response.
-If correctly formatted, those error notification messages contains a set of data, called DSN (delivery status notification) with information about the kind of error (temporary, permanent and so on).
+When a message is sent to an invalid or unreachable address, most of the time you’ll receive back a delivery error message as a response.
+If correctly formatted, those error notification messages contain a set of data, called DSN (delivery status notification) with information about the kind of error (temporary, permanent, and so on).

-You need to setup a new and dedicated mailbox to collected delivery error message and let this extension to manage it.
+You need to set up a new and dedicated mailbox to collect delivery error messages and let this extension manage them.
 Messages will be deleted from that mailbox once processed.
 Do not use your mailbox!

 If you use Post SMTP as SMTP plugin

 If you’re using the plugin Post SMTP, be aware that the “return path” set on Newsletter Settings is not respected.
-If they can add an option to set that value (we should call it “Sender” but is a bit misleading for non tech humans), the return address need to be set in that plugin.
+If they can add an option to set that value (we should call it “Sender” but is a bit misleading for nontech humans), the return address needs to be set in that plugin.

 How to configure this extension

 The extension needs a dedicated mailbox (email address) where all the error messages are collected.
-The mailbox have to be accessible using the POP3 protocol.
+The mailbox has to be accessible using the POP3 protocol.

 To instruct externals to send error messages in the right mailbox, you need to configure the “return path” on Newsletter main settings with the email address you created in the previous step.

-Hourly, Bounce opens the mailbox, read all the messages, analyses them and tries to detect if there are permanent errors reported.
+Hourly, Bounce opens the mailbox, reads all the messages, analyses them, and tries to detect if there are permanent errors reported.
 Extract the email address and mark it as bounced.

-The POP3 configuration consists in a user name, password, host name and port (optional).
-Those parameter can be found in your provider instruction on how to configure a generic mail client.
+The POP3 configuration consists of a user name, password, hostname, and port (optional).
+Those parameters can be found in your provider’s instruction on how to configure a generic mail client.

 When it runs

-The extension checks the mailbox every hour and process up to 1000 messages (but this could change).
-For you convenience the last time the extension checked the mailbox and the next run are reported in the configuration panel.
+The extension checks the mailbox every hour and processes up to 1000 messages (but this could change).
+For your convenience the last time the extension checked the mailbox and the next run are reported in the configuration panel.

-Please note: if your blog has some resource intensive background processes (for example you’re sending a newsletter to a big list) the bounce checks could be delayed or sometime skipped.
+Please note: if your blog has some resource-intensive background processes (for example you’re sending a newsletter to a big list) the bounce checks could be delayed or sometimes skipped.

-If you use gmail as mailbox for your error delivery messages, the POP3 must be explicitly enabled since it’s not active by default.
+If you use Gmail as a mailbox for your error delivery messages, the POP3 must be explicitly enabled since it’s not active by default.
 You can read more here.